 I’m about to tell you an extraordinary fact about cybercrime.
 Some of the most significant data breaches in internet history weren’t after bank account numbers, cryptocurrency, or even credit card numbers.
 They were, in fact, after YOU.
 That’s right, the most valuable data on the internet is the data that comprises your identity.
-Let’s take a look at what that data is, how it gets leveraged by cybercriminals, and how you can get the online identity protection you deserve.
+Let’s take a look at what that data is, how it gets leveraged by cybercriminals, and how you can get the online identity monitoring you deserve.

 Identity exposure in the news